bootstrap-vue/bootstrap-vue/src/components/dropdown/README.md

 ### Boundary constraint
 By default, dropdowns are visually constrained to its scroll parent, which will suffice in most situations.
-However, if you place a dropdown inside an element that has `overflow: scroll` (or similar) set, the drodpwon menu may - in some situations - get cut off.
-To get around this, you can sepcify a boundary element via the `boundary` prop.
+However, if you place a dropdown inside an element that has `overflow: scroll` (or similar) set, the dropdown menu may - in some situations - get cut off.
+To get around this, you can specify a boundary element via the `boundary` prop.
 Supported values are `'scrollParent'` (the default), `'viewport'`, `'window'` or a reference to an HTML element.
-The boundary value is passed directly to Popper.js's `boundariesElement` configurtion option.
+The boundary value is passed directly to Popper.js's `boundariesElement` configuration option.

 **Note:** when `boundary` is any value other than the default of `'scrollParent'`, the style `position: static` is applied to to the dropdown component's root element in order to allow the